nanagajui/sketchmix/README.md

 ### Backend
 - Express.js server
-- PostgreSQL database with Drizzle ORM
+- Database-agnostic architecture with Drizzle ORM
 - OpenAI API for image generation and analysis
 - Beatoven.ai API for music generation
 - Sharp for image processing and optimization